WisePlace/extra-serverlist/README.md

 ## Modify Tags Manually

-If you wish to remove all tags from a server or from all servers, you can do so from the configuration file directly :
+If you wish to remove all tags from a server or from all servers, you can do so from the configuration file directly:

 `.minecraft\config\extra-serverlist-tags.json`